Hager RCBO Switchboard Upgrade Adelaide: Modern RCBO vs Old RCD (2026 Guide)

 - Modern breakers (not fuses)

-Then yes, you can add a circuit breaker without a full upgrade ($150-250).
+Then yes, you can add a circuit breaker without a full upgrade.
+Quote on call.

 BUT if your switchboard is old (30+ years), adding one breaker is like putting a bandaid on a broken bone.
 The underlying issue (outdated, overloaded switchboard) remains.